Evidence-Based Compliance Explainer

 Dubai Law No. (5) of 2025 Concerning Public Health in the Emirate of Dubai

-This is an emirate-level Dubai law, published on the Dubai Legislation Portal.
+This is an emirate-level Dubai law, published in the Official Gazette of the Government of Dubai.
 No "Federal Law No. (5) of 2025" matching the described indoor air quality provisions has been located in UAE federal legislation portals reviewed for this article.
+The federal layer referenced inside the Dubai law's own preamble is Federal Law 13/2020 on Public Health.

 2. Sectors covered